 Not everyone is a fan of GA, though.
 Some people find it too harsh and irritating for their skin type.
 While they’re looking for something gentler, they often turn to TCA peels.
 Here’s why that’s NOT a good idea:

-What The Heck Are TCA Peels?
+What Are TCA Peels?

-TCA stands for trichloroacetic acid, a strong acetic acid used in medium strength chemical peels.
+TCA stands for Trichloroacetic acid, a strong acetic acid used in medium strength chemical peels.
 It dries the top layers of the skin so they peel off over the next few days.

 TCA peels rejuvenate the skin in several different ways: